top of page

 3. Fluoride Treatment

-Fluoride is especially helpful for children who are still developing brushing habits.
+This treatment is especially helpful for children who are still developing brushing habits.

-4. X-Rays (When Needed)
+4. X-Rays (If Needed)

 • Cavities between teeth

-• Development of permanent teeth
+• Developing permanent teeth

 5. Oral Hygiene Guidance